Cary police seek burglary, sexual assault suspect

-CARY, North Carolina (WTVD) --Cary police are seeking a man they say is "armed and dangerous" after he broke into a senior living home and sexually assaulted an elderly woman on Saturday morning.
+CARY, North Carolina (WTVD) --Cary police are seeking a man they said is "armed and dangerous" after he broke into a senior living home and sexually assaulted an elderly woman on Saturday morning.

+The incident happened around 12:30 a.m. at Woodland Terrace located at 300 Kildaire Woods Drive.

 Stay on top of breaking news stories with the ABC11 News App

-Authorities said they already have warrants out for 35-year-old Antwain Lamar Dennis.
-Police have described him as a black male, 5'6'', 175 pounds, often wearing a camouflage jacket.
+He's described him as a black male, 5' 6'', 175 pounds, and often wearing a camouflage jacket.

-Officers responded to the call at Woodland Terrace at 300 Kildaire Woods Drive just before 12:30 a.m.

 Dennis is facing first-degree burglary, first-degree forcible rape, and first-degree kidnapping charges.